A Doctoral programme that inspires sustainable business thinking

 The Late Stage Review (LSR) takes place in the summer of year three and follows the same principle as the Early Stage Assessment, in that its purpose is to assess your progress and provide you with feedback and advice on the direction and scope of your research.

 You will embark on the Continuing Research Stage, which will culminate in the submission of your thesis and the viva voce examination.
-You must submit your thesis within five years of starting the programme.
+You must submit your thesis within five or six years of starting the programme depending on the research area you choose to specialise in.